Thealexbarney/XbTool/README.md

-# Xenoblade 2 Research
+# Xenoblade Research

-Repo for tools for reading Xenoblade 2 files, and information discovered by reverse engineering the game.
+Repo for scratch work from reversing all 3 Xenoblade games, tools for reading their files, and information discovered by reverse engineering them.

-Much of the code is experimental and will probably be replaced at some point.